jbakse/site_builder/content/3D/index.md

 | declarative | focuses on what you want to achieve rather than the steps to achieve it; unordered,                |
 | functional  | a declarative approach that organizes logic using pure functions; no side effects, immutable state |

 The most noticeable effect of OpenSCAD being functional is that data in OpenSCAD is not immutable: the value of every variable is constant.
 In fact, variables are not even assigned values at runtime.
-A variables value is determined and assigned at compile time, before the script is run.
+A variable's value is determined and assigned at compile time, before the script is run.
 If you keep this in mind, data in OpenSCAD will make more sense.
 The OpenSCAD manual goes into more detail about how [variables](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/The_OpenSCAD_Language#Variables) behave.

 ### Infix vs. Prefix Notation